 The answer is definitely yes.

 Criminal and civil cases are separate matters.
 Criminal cases focus on punishing the offender, while civil cases compensate victims for their losses.
-While a criminal conviction can serve as evidence in a civil case, your injury lawsuit will not rely on a conviction.
+While a criminal conviction can be evidence in a civil case, your injury lawsuit will not rely on a sentence.

 In many situations, a civil case succeeds without a related criminal case.
-If Chris Rock chose to sue Will Smith, he could prevail even if the Los Angeles prosecutors never file charges.
+If Chris Rock had chosen to sue Will Smith, he could have prevailed, even if the Los Angeles prosecutors had never filed charges.
 While such a lawsuit might not happen in this case, many victims of assault and battery choose to file suit—and they often win.

 Negligent Security Claims

-Smith is wealthy, and he can likely afford to pay if Rock filed a case and obtained a judgment for millions of dollars.
-However, the average assailant is not a famous actor and celebrity, and they likely do not have significant wealth on hand.
 If you won a judgment for even $20,000 for a battery, the chances are your assailant cannot pay it.
-Unlike car accident cases, insurance may not cover assault and battery for a defendant who cannot pay.
+Unlike car accident cases, insurance may not cover assault and battery for defendants who cannot pay.

 This does not necessarily mean you are out of luck with an injury claim following an assault, as you might hold other parties liable.

-In many situations, assaults happen due to negligent security of an establishment, such as a hotel, bar, or sports arena.
-Such establishments must maintain adequate security to keep patrons safe from criminal acts like assault.
+In many situations, assaults happen due to the negligent security of an establishment, such as a hotel, bar, or sports arena.
+Such establishments must maintain adequate security to protect patrons from criminal acts like assault.
 If they fail to provide proper protection, the establishment may need to pay for the victim’s injuries and losses through a premises liability claim.

 Security at the Academy Awards is there to protect the celebrities onstage and in the audience, but they seemed to do nothing to protect Rock from Smith’s assault.
 No matter their reasoning, the security team failed to protect Chris Rock from an attack onstage, which constitutes negligent security.